 - Remove large chicken bones and vegetable pieces using tongs.
 Place a strainer over a large bowl.
 Pour remaining broth through a strainer.
-For a clearer broth, strain a second time using cheesecloth or coffee filters to line your strainer.
+For a clearer broth, strain a second time using cheesecloth to line your strainer.
 Season with optional salt to taste.

 - Place broth in containers to cool completely.
-Cover and refrigerate for up to a week.
+Cover and refrigerate for use within 3 to 4 days.
 Or, freeze for longer use.

-Yield will vary based on cooking time.
+Yield: Will vary based on cooking time due to evaporation.
 Water may be added throughout cooking to increase yield, however, this may result in a more diluted flavor.

 - Category: Soup